fastify/fastify/docs/Reference/Reply.md

 Redirects a request to the specified URL, the status code is optional, default to `302` (if status code is not already set by calling `code`).

+> Note: the input URL must be properly encoded using [`encodeURI`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURI) or similar modules such as [`encodeurl`](https://www.npmjs.com/package/encodeurl).
+Invalid URLs will result in a 500 `TypeError` response.

 Example (no `reply.code()` call) sets status code to `302` and redirects to `/home`